Hyperbolic Graph Neural Networks: A Review of Methods and Applications: Applications

-In this part, we will discuss more successful applications of HGNNs from different fields.
-For skeleton-based action recognition, \cite{peng2020mix} designed a hyperbolic spatial-temporal GCN that combines several dimensions on the manifold and provides an effective technique to explore the dimension for each ST-GCN layer.
-For quantitative trading and investment decision making, \cite{sawhney2021exploring} modeled the inter-stock relations by HGNN and developed a stock model HyperStockGAT, which constructs the stock graph by the relation in Wikidata and their industry information.
-For medical ontology matching, \cite{hao2021medto} proposed MEDTO framework, which is built upon HGNN and a heterogeneous graph layer.
+This section highlights additional application scenarios of HGLs across diverse domains beyond those previously discussed.
+For skeleton-based action recognition, Peng et al.~\cite{peng2020mix} designed a hyperbolic spatial-temporal GCN that combines several dimensions on the manifold and provides an effective technique to explore the dimension for each ST-GCN layer.
+For quantitative trading and investment decision-making, Sawhney et al.~\cite{sawhney2021exploring} modeled the inter-stock relations by HGNN and developed a stock model, HyperStockGAT, which constructs the stock graph by the relation in Wikidata and their industry information.